Riki0923/DEX/README.md

 # DEX Solidity Project

+- Languages used: Solidity, Javascript, Html, Css
+- What you will need in order to interact with this contract : Metamask account, a test blockhain which contains some test Ether token.

 There are 2 parts of this project:

 -A wallet part where you can add or withdraw any ETH or Chainlink Token ( if the metamask account is having LINK and ETH of course ).